Mister-Eric/Mister-Eric/README.md

 ## Hi there, I'm Eric! 👋

 ### Currently, I am a Full Stack Web Development student at Lambda School.
-Before this, I owned an IT service and support business in Lewes, Delaware, from 2004 until 2020.
-Ah, that magical year. #!$*&^ 🥴
+I suck at video games, but I enjoy them. :)

 🌱 I’m currently learning HTML, CSS, & JavaScript

 🇺🇸  I've driven through all of the "lower 48" (many times)